 Sauntering in Iran’s Red Village

-Don’t forget to stop the car for a short break.
-The sparkling sunshine on a cold breezy day is best to enjoy the fresh air with an amazing view of black mountains topped with snow.
+Don’t forget to stop by the car for a short break.
+The sparkling sunshine on a cold breezy day is best for enjoying the fresh air with an amazing view of black mountains topped with snow.
 We saw no more Lego block villages any further.
 It was only a series of hoardings with photos of “Shaheed.” soldiers of Iran’s previous wars, snow-capped mountains & bushes with dried leaves.

 Abyaneh is hidden and doesn’t open up at one glance.

 Passing by Viuna hotel (the only hotel option for an overnight stay, I guess), the car stopped at the parking lot.
 There were ten other cars, so we knew we expected other tourists too.
 A few locals took their daily Vitamin C dose in the open parking lot.
 There was no sign of a cluster.

 The view google shows you or what is printed on the ticket is way different from what you see from the entrance point.

 Because we were entering the village from the west.
 The village is oriented in a North-South direction.
 Openings on the southern side make perfect sense to get enough sunlight during their harsh January winter.

 We were there in Abyaneh during the coldest month of the year, January.
 Weatherwise, it isn’t the best time to visit Abyaneh: the white snow topping the flat roof and the roads add an essence to the monochromatic red village.